Shubhamladdha/Shubhamladdha.github.io/readme.txt

 Attribution:

-   You must include a credit link to our website(http://www.Styleshout.com) somewhere on your site.
-We prefer the footer credit that comes with the template but you are still free to move it somewhere else.
+   You must include a credit link to my website(http://www.Styleshout.com) somewhere in the site template, but preferably in the page footer.

 -----------------------------------------------------------------------------------------------------